yike5460/shortvideo-online/README.md

 This two-step approach provides both efficiency and precision.
 For example, if searching for "a scene with a sunset over the ocean":
 1. First use the global embedding to find videos that likely contain sunset scenes
 2. Then use segment embeddings to pinpoint the exact moments where sunsets appear
-3. Finally, use `segment_visual_objects.label` and confidence scores to verify the presence of specific objects
+3. Finally, use `video_objects.label` and confidence scores to verify the presence of specific objects

 Same approach applies for audio and text search, using their respective global and segment-level embeddings.